 Student, Computer Science at Stanford University

-Ashkon Farhangi is a Master's student in Computer Science at Stanford, focusing on machine learning and natural language processing, and also serves as a product manager at Google.
+Ashkon Farhangi is a Master's student in Computer Science at Stanford, a CodeX fellow, and a product manager at Google, focusing on machine learning and its applications to natural language processing.

 Deborah Rhode